There’s nothing wrong with being a highly sensitive person.

 On the other hand, the sight of a grandfather playing with his grandkids or an unexpected compliment from a friend can leave an HSP elated for days.
 Personally, for reasons I have yet to understand, whenever I walk into an extraordinarily designed church (even though I’m not religious) or hear beautiful, symphonic music, I immediately start to tear up and have little control over it.

 From a physical standpoint, sights, sounds, smells, textures, physical pain, consuming too much caffeine or sugar, not getting enough sleep, or even feelings of hunger can really throw an HSP for a loop.
-When an HSP experiences any of the above beyond a threshold that would seem quite low to a non-HSP, it makes it nearly impossible to concentrate or feel comfortable in their surroundings — and often, for reasons that may come off as bizarre to “outsiders.”
+When an HSP experiences any of the above beyond a threshold that would seem quite low to a non-HSP, it can make it nearly impossible to concentrate or feel comfortable in their surroundings — and often, for reasons that may come off as bizarre to “outsiders.”

 Perhaps an HSP can’t stand a stranger’s perfume at the grocery store, so they switch lines at the checkout.
 Or maybe they always need to be wearing sunglasses, even on the cloudiest of days, in order to shield their sensitive retinas from the sun.
 Maybe an hour or two into a party, they’ve disappeared to a quiet corner with fewer people or have even gone home because it was just too noisy.

-While this all may seem like odd or anti-social behavior, it likely isn’t because they are either of those things — it’s simply because of their characteristically low tolerance for external stimuli that often feels like it’s attacking from every angle.
+While this all may seem like odd or reclusive behavior, it likely isn’t because they are either of those things — it’s simply because of their characteristically low tolerance for external stimuli that often feels like it’s attacking from every angle.

 Being an HSP: the Good and the Bad